 Becoming increasingly popular, Click-Decking or Interlocking tiles are an option that we are aware of, but that we’ve limited experience with.
 While it does provide an attractive finish, you would need to be aware of where you’re sourcing them from – and what size you’re filling.

 Arguably the most ‘ah, sure it’s grand’ approach, rubber mats are actually very useable.
-They can be plonked into place, they’re usually gripped on both sides to prevent slipping and while they’re not attractive, they’re not unsightly either.
+They can be plonked into place easily, they’re usually gripped on both sides to prevent slipping and while they’re not attractive, they’re not totally unsightly either.

 They’d be sitting on your internal floor frame and they’d add no raise to the inside of the shed, but if you just need a barebones approach, these might be the quick-fix that you need.